dbayart/delete-pending-requests-on-facebook/README.md

 2. Open the Javascript Console
-Sometimes it may ask you to type some words to allow you to execute a script command.
+_It may ask you to type some words to allow you to execute a script command.
-This is to prevent you to execute bad scripts found somewhere,
+This is to prevent you to execute bad scripts (viruses, malwares, etc.)._
   1. **Chrome users**
 Press : `Ctrl` + `Shift` + `J` (Windows) / `Cmd` + `Opt` + `J` (Mac)